Military marketing jobs involve public relations, media and other public-facing responsibilities.

 Public affairs specialists and broadcast journalists publish communication products through radio, television, video, and web content for worldwide distribution.
 They are responsible for advising leadership, public affairs planning, developing and executing information strategies, and community relations.
 Some are trained to operate audio and video equipment in both tactical and non-tactical environments.

-Military sales and stock specialists work to manage the operation of military retail stores in order to keep stock of merchandise, record transactions and deposits, and provide military personnel with a friendly, convenient option that allows them to get their necessities on base or onboard ships without difficulty.
+Military sales and stock specialists manage the operation of military retail stores.
+They keep stock of merchandise, record transactions and deposits, and provide military personnel with a friendly, convenient option to easily get their necessities on base or onboard ships.
 Other duties include pricing of merchandise, accounting and bookkeeping, and making deposits of cash.